 Located just outside of downtown State College and the Penn State Campus, Mount Nittany (officially known as Nittany Mountain) is a focal point for the region visually, culturally, and historically.
 In fact, the mountain is so engrained in the area’s culture that Penn State’s teams are known as the Nittany Lions.

 The land that makes up Mount Nittany was purchased in the 1940s to save it from being sold to a lumber company.
 After years of work, the Mount Nittany Conservancy was set up in 1981 to continue the efforts of preserving the area, which now extends to over 800 acres.
-(You can find out more about the story of Mount Nittany by reading this book (Affiliate Link).)
+(You can find out more about the story of Mount Nittany by reading this book.)

-Today, Mount Nittany is a popular hiking destination which offers natural beauty close to State College and some amazing vistas overlooking the valley.
-The mountain is criss-crossed by roughly 7.5 miles of trails, which offer a variety of hiking options depending on how much time you have.
+Today, Mount Nittany is a popular hiking destination that offers natural beauty close to State College and some amazing vistas overlooking the valley.
+The mountain is crisscrossed by roughly 7.5 miles of trails, which offer a variety of hiking options depending on how much time you have.

 Mount Nittany hikes start from the parking area in Lemont, roughly 3-4 miles from downtown State College and the Penn State Campus.
 There is a small parking area adjacent to the trail which fills up quickly on weekends or summer days.
 Overflow parking is available in a nearby parking lot.

 The hike starts off with a steep climb ascending approximately 600 feet in the first half-mile.
 However, once you get to the top of Mount Nittany, the trails feature gradual rolling hills and don’t present much of a challenge.

 While shorter hikes are an option, I decided to do a five-mile loop that allowed me to see the best that Mount Nittany has to offer including all seven of the overlooks on the trail map.